hfndb/cookware-headless-ice/docs/compacting-files.md

 'Shortening' is about the usage of words (in code, like names).
 In the very first programming languages I used, [C](https://en.wikipedia.org/wiki/C_(programming_language)), you can reserve memory to remember information.
 Like you do, when you want to keep and retrieve 'stored' memories.
 Names like words point to such information, somewhere in memory.
 C as a language even includes explicit [pointers](https://en.wikipedia.org/wiki/Pointer_(computer_programming)), to point to a specific place in memory.

 When you speak with somebody, your words refer to memories.
 Your memories and/or the memories of others.
 In software, words coming from [Node.js](https://en.wikipedia.org/wiki/Node.js) software are sent to software known as a web browser.
-The only thing needed during that communiation is that both pieces of software 'think' about the same.
+The only thing needed during that communiation is that both pieces of software 'think' about the exact same.
 A matter of interpretation.

 ### Don't make em too big, too long, too wide